http://sablegerbil.blogspot.com/

 Deb brought her own tea bags, being English, and though I quite liked the breakfast, she found it had too much sugar in it.
 I said she should try America if she wants sugar.
 They even put it in the conversations over there.

 I need to introduce you to Mista badger, who to the uninitiated might be a badger puppet, is actually a close friend of Deb’s (sorry Mary, Celia et al) and enjoys travel to foreign climes, whatever they are.
 Perhaps they are places where the climate is foreign, but you can get that by going to Wellington for an hour.
 Anyway (where was I?), Mista Badger had never drunk alcohol before, so I was a little on edge (I have a nervous disposition) in case he overdid things and fell off his perch so to speak (do badgers have perches?) but he didn’t, as the pictures show.
 He loved Deb’s vin chaud, and I loved the glass as well as the vin, so took several pictures.
 I went to the toilets to look for the famous louvre windows (sort of glass venetian blinds), but couldn’t find them anywhere.
 I assume the Louvre is named after these windows, so I thought they might have done the decent thing and put some in the dunnies.
 The hand basin was interesting, so I photographed that instead.
-I think they copied the design from Middle Earth Tiles in Newmarket, as they sell them there.
-I was becoming suspicious about the authenticity of the art works inside the building, and thinking it was just as well we hadn’t paid to go in.
+I think they copied the design from Middle Earth Tiles in Newmarket,

 1 comment: